nlivaic/OAuth2OpenIdConnect/readme.md

 - And yes, the filter naming above is confusing.
 - You can also map claim type from the token to another type in the claims collection.
 - It is advisable not to explicitly filter out claim `amr`, since some applications might allow or block certain functionalities, depending on how strong the authentication method was.
+- Access token has a minimal number of claims.
+Sometimes you will want to set a claim in it.
+You do this by saying to the IDP which claim goes with the target scope: `new ApiResource(..., new List<string> { claim here } )`.

 ##### Adding a new claim and a new scope